Hey, y’all. I’m updating this in June 2022 to acknowledge the changes we’ve seen in the Wayfarer process.

 This is how the submission process works.

 - Do not nominate anything that is on or near single family residential property (known within the Wayfarer community as PRP).
-Niantic settled an American lawsuit over this recently and had to establish a 40 meter rule.
+Niantic settled an American lawsuit over this in 2019 and had to establish a 40 meter rule.
 Some POI will pass despite a 40m proximity to PRP (like a playground or public park), others like little free libraries will not.

 - Niantic changes their stance on what makes a good POI routinely.
 One month community pools are GREAT!, the next they are horrible and need to be rejected.
 Have fun keeping up with the moving target.